emqx/emqx-docs/en_US/security/authn/authn.md

 ## Authentication placeholders

 Many authenticators allow using _placeholders_ in their configuration.
-Placeholders work as template varables that are filled with the corresponding client's information when performing authentication.
+Placeholders work as template variables that are filled with the corresponding client's information when performing authentication.

 The following placeholders are available: